jasmit35/FireStarter/docs/Fire Starter User's Guide.md

 `git push --tags woz`

-#### Update the defects and enhacemnts document to reflect what has been completed in this version.
+####  Save any new docker images

+Male sure the version number is set correctly in the Makefile.

+Rebuild the image to make sure the version is tages correctly.

+`make dbc-build`

+Then push the image to Docker Hub for distribution.

+`make push-image`

 ## Test and Prod installation

 Signon to the appropriate target server using my normal ID.

-Switch to the /tmp directory.
+Use auto_update to install the code.
-Clone the project from GitHub:

-`git clone https://github.com/jasmit35/`*project name*`.git`

 `auto_update -a `*project name*` -e ` *environment*

-If there were non-standard migration steps, handle them.
+If there are non-standard migration steps, handle them.

 ## Apendix A - Adding a WOZ git repository to a project